Embed This Data

 Morocco, a constitutional monarchy with an elected parliament, has been a key ally in the international struggle against Islamist terrorism.
 Following popular protests in 2011, constitutional amendments proposed by a commission authorized by King Mohammed VI and approved by referendum in 2011 are designed to increase the power and independence of the prime minister and provide protections for human rights.
 In November 2011, the Justice and Development Party became the first Islamist party to lead a Moroccan government, although the king retains significant power as chief executive.
-Morocco has a large tourism industry and a growing manufacturing sector, but agriculture accounts for about 20 percent of GDP and employs roughly 40 percent of the labor force.
+Morocco has a large tourism industry and a growing manufacturing sector.
+Agriculture accounts for about 15 percent of GDP and employs almost 45 percent of the labor force.
 High prices for fuel, which is heavily subsidized, have worsened the current account deficit.

 The rates of land titling and land rights registration are low, although the 2016 World Bank Doing Business survey reported that new procedures have been put in place to speed property transfers.
 The judiciary is not independent of the palace, and the courts are regularly used to punish government opponents.
 Officials engage in corrupt practices with impunity.
 Corruption is a serious problem throughout government and law enforcement.

 The top individual income tax rate is 38 percent, and the top corporate tax rate is 30 percent.
 Other taxes include a value-added tax and a gift tax.
 The overall tax burden equals 22.0 percent of total domestic income.
 Government spending has amounted to 31.9 percent of total output (GDP) over the past three years, and budget deficits have averaged 4.8 percent of GDP.
 Public debt is equivalent to 63.7 percent of GDP.